Mannu Kya Karegga

-Mannu Kya Karegga is a 2025 Indian Hindi-language romantic drama film directed by Ssanjay Tripaathy and produced by Sharad Mehra with Jannat Sethi as executive producer under the banner Curious Eyes Cinema.
+Mannu Kya Karegga (transl.
+What will Mannu do?) is a 2025 Indian Hindi-language romantic drama film directed by Ssanjay Tripaathy and produced by Sharad Mehra with Jannat Sethi as executive producer under the banner Curious Eyes Cinema.
 The film stars Vyom Yadav and Saachi Bindra in their feature film debuts.
 The music is composed by Lalit Pandit and features playback by Shaan, Udit Narayan, Mohit Chauhan, Stebin Ben and Akriti Kakar.
 The film will be released theatrically on 12 September 2025.

 Plot

 Set on a college campus in Dehradun, the story follows Mannu, a spirited and mischievous young man who excels in music, sports, and technology but lacks clarity about his future.
 His journey is shaped by friendships, his search for love, heartbreak, and the process of finding himself.
 Through the ups and downs of youth, Mannu learns about hope, resilience, and the deeper meaning of love, with moments and sequences woven together through music and emotional beats.